-During the research, the regular monitor of such lists has shown that the most active are android-building, android-porting, and android-kernel and the posts are in a large majority about questions or problems encountered by developers.
-The frequency of interactions does not follow a regular pattern and can take hourly, daily, and weekly features.
+During the research, the regular monitor of such lists has shown that the most active are android-building, android-porting, and android-kernel, and the posts are in a large majority about questions or problems encountered by developers.
+Moreover, the frequency of the interactions does not follow a regular pattern and can take hourly, daily, and weekly features.
 These characteristics enhance the information passed by the interviewees that the hours dedicated to free development are variable and depend on the developer/worker's schedule agenda of professional or personal activities.

 The Android development documentation encourages user self-regulation in email lists, but there are also mechanisms of moderation enabled for owners of lists.
 All the information gathered in the interviews indicates that regulatory standards are understood as necessary to guide internet-based collaborative labor.
 However, the set of respondents suggests that these standards could not exist if developers/workers were sufficiently getting used to an internet-based work environment and adopt appropriate behaviors.
-Note that a certain level of regulation in the interactions between people (at work or not) is considered historically part of any social organization.
-However, the situation found in the research presents interesting questions.
+Note that a certain level of regulation in the interactions between people (at work or not) is normally considered a historical part of any social organization.
+However, the situation found in the research presents exciting questions.

 In the first place, the "free" work context implies that employees are at the same level, and the existence of rules may have a more consensual development with possibilities of continuous review.
-Interestingly, in the Android case, the research did not find any mention of the existence of forums for discussion of behavioral rules or any other rules of operation or structure development.
+However, interestingly, the research did not find any vestige of forums to discuss behavioral rules or any other operation or structure development rules in the Android case.
 This situation suggests that Google's intention to open the Android development is closer to establish a mechanism to gain access to skilled labor without remuneration than a real development of a free system, increasing considerably the production of surplus-value that may be appropriate for the company.
-The establishment of rules and the coordination of activities by Google could result in legal issues in the labor area, to avoid the company adopted the strategy of volunteering without coordination.
+Moreover, the establishment of rules and the coordination of activities by Google could result in legal issues in the labor area to avoid the company adopt the strategy of volunteering without coordination.

 At the beginning of activities developed in the capitalist production unit, moments related to unpaid factory workers during the formal work (under historic law applied), even though these activities would last 12 hours, 14 hours or 16 hours, as Marx (1996) reports when he studies the workday.
-Currently, within the scope of the case study, those moments have been time and place extended, covering all time available for work and involving any worker with minimum conditions to perform some kind of development labor.
+Currently, within the case study scope, those moments have been time and place extended, covering all time available for work and involving any worker with minimum conditions to perform some development labor.

-In an additional sense, on the improvement of open source software, the development labor "freely" organized by the developer/individual worker, should not deviate from the production process or should not have unproductive or dead periods, that due to two simultaneous conditions: (i) it is not a question of employment labor or remunerated directly; (ii) the working time during the software development is completely intensive, i.e., if a developer/individual worker stops its activities it does not prevent others to continue in the process so that when the first developer/individual worker resumes the activity, there is no longer at the same stage on which was interrupted by him.
+In addition, the development for open-source software improvement is "freely" organized by the developer/individual worker.
+However, that labor should not deviate from the production process or have unproductive periods because of two simultaneous conditions: (i) it is not a question of employment labor or remunerated directly; (ii) the work shifts during the software development is completely intensive.
+Thus, for example, if a developer/individual worker left his activities at a specific point, there are no obstacles for other developers to continue the development process from that point.
+When the first developer/individual worker resumes his activities, they will no longer be at the same point he interrupted them.